Which body part is involved in a non-mechanical body defense?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-The nose plays a crucial role in the body’s non-mechanical defense mechanisms, primarily through its function in the respiratory system.
-It serves as the first line of defense against pathogens and harmful particles in the air.
-The nasal passages are lined with mucous membranes that trap allergens, dust, and microorganisms, preventing them from entering the lower respiratory tract.
-Additionally, the nose is equipped with cilia, tiny hair-like structures that help move trapped pathogens out of the nasal cavity.
+The nose plays a crucial role in non-mechanical body defenses due primarily to its function in respiratory immunity.
+It is equipped with mucous membranes that trap pathogens, dust, and other foreign particles, preventing them from entering the respiratory system.
+Additionally, the nose contains cilia—tiny hair-like structures that help move trapped particles out of the airways, ensuring they do not reach the lungs.

 Subscribe